smurfix/DaBroker/doc/RPC.rst

     *   _o

-        The (key of the) object to operate on, if any.
+        The object to operate on, if any.

     *   _a